 Signs and symptoms of ADHD, frequently referred to as ADD, typically present prior to seven years of age and sometimes in children as young as two or three years old.
-ADHD, short for attention deficit hyperactivity disorder (see What is ADHD?), affects millions of children from all socio-economic backgrounds and the ADHD symptoms frequently continue into adulthood.
+ADHD, short for attention deficit hyperactivity disorder, affects millions of children from all socio-economic backgrounds and the ADHD symptoms frequently continue into adulthood.

 ADHD Symptoms in Children